Use the Tab and Up, Down arrow keys to select menu items.

 Introduction to solid and structural mechanics: analysis of statically determinate structures; stress and strain; behaviour of beams and columns; analysis of deformations; torsion.

-This course introduces emerging civil engineers to solid and structural mechanics.
-The aim is to provide the fundamentals for the analysis of problems involving statically determinate structures.
-It develops understanding of stress/strain relations, behaviours of beams and columns under applied loads, torsion of prismatic members, transformations of stresses and strains and deflections of determinate beams.
+This course introduces emerging civil and natural resources engineers to the concepts of solid mechanics.
+The aim is to provide the fundamentals for the analysis of problems involving statically determinate bodies and loadings.
+The course develops the concepts and analysis of engineering stress and strain, pressure vessels, torsion, simple constitutive and failure theories, and bending.

 Subject to approval of the Dean of Engineering and Forestry